kristiannotari/university-artificial-intelligence-I/README.md

 # university-artificial-intelligence-I

-Project about a planner with complete knowledge for university course "artificial intelligence I"
+Project about a planner with incomplete knowledge for university course "artificial intelligence I"